python logo

 from mpl_toolkits.mplot3d import axes3d

-Give the data a z-axis and set the figure to 3d projection:
+Once imported, it’s time to give your data a z-axis and set the figure to project in 3D:

 ax = fig.gca(projection='3d')